danieluhl/astro-blog/src/content/blog/_blog-ideas.md

 - Solving a problem vs removing a problem - types, tests, etc
 - When the weather is good I catch fish, when it's bad I catch a buzz (squid games)
+- Slow is smooth and smooth is fast - take time to get it right and have structure and method to getting it done.
+Mindful coding and production.
+    Considered deploys.
+Truthful.
+Only what is necessary.